joshbduncan/joshbduncan.com/content/posts/unpacking-tuples-in-a-for-loop.md

 There were 500+ employees, so this would be torture to do manually 😩.

 !!!!callout
-I originally started learning Python from the book [Automate the Boring Stuff with Python][automate], and this is a great example of what the it teaches.
+I originally started learning Python from the book [Automate the Boring Stuff with Python][automate], and this is a great example of what it teaches.
 Enter Python 🐍.
 !!!!

 [automate]: https://automatetheboringstuff.com/